microsoft/staticstaging/docs/hacking.md

-title: Alltheworld Compiler Implementation
+title: Static Staging Compiler Implementation [INCLUDE="docs.mdk"]

 [TITLE]

-This is the documentation for the Alltheworld compiler implementation.
+This is the documentation for the static staging compiler (&proj;) implementation.
 You may also be interested in the [language documentation](index.html).

 [TOC]